Drayton Harbor Shellfish Subcommittee - Review of On-Site Sewage System Section of Recovery Plan

 Shellfish Recovery Plans have been created for each of these districts.
 The plans outline the primary sources of bacteria and actions to improve water quality.
 Most current plans are listed below.

 The Washington State Department of Health prepares annual reviews for commercial shellfish growing areas that describe the current status of each area and marine water quality data.
-Links to the 2016 Annual Growing Area Reviews for Whatcom County are provided here
+Find the links to the 2020 Annual Growing Area Reviews for Whatcom County below.